leezer3/OpenBVE-Documentation-Hugo/content/en/objects/native/animated/_index.md

 {{% code "*Template for an approach-controlled delay in a signal with any number of aspects:*" %}}
 States = RED_OBJECT, ..., GREEN_OBJECT
 StateFunction = if[trackDistance>DISTANCE | section==0, 0, if[value<0.5, value + 0.5*value/DELAY, section]]
 {{% /code %}}

+Using an approach controlled delay with a semaphore signal requires a slight variant on this technique.
+As the result of the StateFunction is rounded, whereas that of the RotateFunction is not, a combination of both is required to achieve the desired effect.

+{{% code "*Template for an approach-controlled delay in a semaphore signal:*" %}}
+States = SIGNAL_ARM, SIGNAL_ARM
+StateFunction = if[trackDistance>DISTANCE | section==0, 0, min[value + 0.5*delta/DELAY, 1]]
+RotateYFunction = if[currentState == 0, 0, -0.7]
+{{% /code %}}

 ## <a name="grammar"></a>■ 9.
 Formal Grammar